The Capacity of 3 User Linear Computation Broadcast: Field Extension

-An achievable scheme must satisfy the property that for any two outcomes, the broadcast information ${\bf S}$ corresponding to these outcomes has to be different if $\exists k\in [1:3]$ such that ${\bf W}_k'$ is the same but ${\bf W}_k$ is different for these two outcomes.
+}A coding scheme must satisfy the property that for any two outcomes, the broadcast information ${\bf S}$ corresponding to these outcomes has to be different if $\exists k\in [3]$ such that ${\bf W}_k'$ is the same but ${\bf W}_k$ is different for these two outcomes.
 This is necessary to ensure that User $k$ will not be confused when decoding under these two outcomes.
 Following this rule it is easy to verify from the table that the realization of ${\bf S}$ has to be different for any two outcomes in this example, which implies ${\bf S}$ has to be different in all outcomes.
-Thus, $|\mathcal{S}| \geq 4$, which is equivalent to $\Delta \geq 2$.
+Thus, $|\mathcal{S}| \geq 4$, which implies $N\geq 2$ and thus $\Delta=N/L \geq 2$ for $L=1$.
+In other words, scalar coding schemes cannot achieve $\Delta<2$.

 Let us now consider field extension.
 Let $z=2$ and consider $L=z=2$.
 Denote $\bar{{\bf V}}_k' = {\bf V}_k' \otimes {\bf I}^{2\times 2}$, $\bar{{\bf V}}_k = {\bf V}_k \otimes {\bf I}^{2\times 2}$ and $\bar{{\bf U}}_k = {\bf U}_k \otimes {\bf I}^{2\times 2}$ as the {\it $2$-extension} of the coefficient matrices, where $\otimes$ denotes the Kronecker product.
 We have {